 Find the answers to all your questions about title companies.
 Learn why title companies exist and how they make money.
 Discover how title companies protect your best interests, and why you need to work with a title company when purchasing a piece of property.

 You will receive help from a lot of different professionals when buying your home.
 Your home inspector will tell you whether a home’s furnace is in proper working order.
-Your Clever Partner Agentwill show you how you can qualify for a $1,000 home buyers rebate.
+Your Clever Partner Agent will let you know if you can qualify for Clever Cash Back.

 But what does the title company do?
 How do the professionals working at your title company protect your best interests?
 How do they make their money?